omnilaboratory/obd/docs/OBD-README.md

 # Background

-Blockchain industry requires a much more flexible, extensible and cheaper smart assets circulation solution to solve the main chain scalability problem.
-Lightning network is a solid technology to this problem.
+Blockchain industry requires a much more flexible, extensible, and cheaper smart assets circulation solution to solve the main chain scalability problem.
+Lightning network is a solid technology for this problem.

 We propose [OmniBOLT](https://github.com/omnilaboratory/OmniBOLT-spec) to enable lightning network to be smart asset aware.
 OBD is the golang implementation.
-Interested readers please go to the [spec repository](https://github.com/omnilaboratory/OmniBOLT-spec) for further understanding of advantages and how it works.
+Interested readers please go to the [spec repository](https://github.com/omnilaboratory/OmniBOLT-spec) for further understanding of its advantages and how it works.

 # Dependency

 If you run your own tracker, you should maintain an [Omnicore 0.18](https://github.com/OmniLayer/omnicore)(or later) full node, which integrates the latest BTC core 0.18 and which enables relative time locker used in RSM contracts and HTL contracts.

-Runing an obd node don't require full btc/omni node.
-The obd node should connects a remote tracker for full node services.
+Running an obd node doesn't require a full BTC/Omni node.
+The obd node should connect a remote tracker for full node services.

 # Installation and minimum system requirement
 The following instruction works for Ubuntu 14.04.4 LTS, golang 1.10 or later.

 You could run obd on your desktop or a cloud server you trust.
-You could download the binary we compiled to major platforms at [here](https://github.com/omnilaboratory/obd/releases), and ignor step 1 and 3.
+You could download the binary we compiled to major platforms at [here](https://github.com/omnilaboratory/obd/releases), and ignore steps 1 and 3.

 The following are the estimated system requirements for running an obd node:
 * 2.0 GHz 64-bit processor